AMC buying VW four-cylinder engine was Roy D. Chapin Jr.’s last big mistake

 Gerald C. Meyers told the Times that building its own 2.0-liter, four-cylinder engine would “liberate” the automaker to design smaller, lighter cars in the future (Stevens, 1977).
 Presumably AMC management thought that the cost per engine would be lower by building them in house.

-The problem was that $60 million represented a lot of money for AMC at a time when it had been operating in the red.
-To give you a sense of proportion, the Pacer’s development cost roughly the same amount (Foster, 2013).
+The big downside of the VW engine was that spending $60 million was a huge cash drain at a time when passenger-car sales were struggling so badly that they were losing money.
+To give you a sense of proportion, the Pacer’s development cost roughly $60 million (Foster, 2013).
 This was AMC’s most-expensive new car of the 1970s, overshadowing the 1970 Hornet and 1974 Matador, each of which cost around $40 million (Foster, 1993).

 VW four proved too small for the Gremlin